-Nathan Runkle is the founder and executive director of Mercy For Animals.
+Nathan Runkle is the founder and president of Mercy For Animals.
 Raised on a farm in rural Ohio, Nathan has long had a deep connection with farmed animals.
 After a local farmed animal abuse case involving a piglet slammed headfirst into a concrete floor during an agricultural project at a nearby high school, Nathan founded MFA to give "food" animals a much-needed advocate in his local community.

 Since founding MFA over a decade ago, Nathan has overseen the organization's growth into a leading national force in the prevention of cruelty to farmed animals and promotion of compassionate food choices and policies.